 To translate a character string typed in the code editor:

-- Select "Translate" from the popup menu of the selection.
+- Select "Translate" in the context menu of the selection.
 The window for translating messages is displayed.

 - Type the translation and validate.
 The code line is displayed in the code editor:

-The number (2 in our example) indicates the number of translations typed for this character string.
+The number (2 in our example) indicates the number of translations entered for this character string.

-Remark: To transform all the messages in your code into multilingual messages, go to the "Code" pane, "Languages" group, expand "Translate strings" and select "Convert simple strings into multilingual messages".
+Remark: To transform all the messages in your code into multilingual messages, go to the "Code" tab, "Languages" group, expand "Translate strings" and select "Convert simple strings into multilingual messages".

 A multilingual application is an application that can be distributed in several languages.
-The user will be able to choose the runtime language of application.
+The user will be able to choose the language used by the application at runtime.
 You can for example:

-- ask for the runtime language during the first application start
+- prompt the user to choose the runtime language the first time the application is started

 - include an option (menu option or button for example) allowing the user to change the current application language.